DigiNode-Tools/diginode-tools/README.md

 ## Release History

-DigiNode Tools v0.2.1 - 2022-06-28 Test Release
+DigiNode Tools v0.2.1 - 2022-06-29 Test Release
-- Add USB Restore feature - you can now restore your DigiByte wallet and/or DigiAsset Settings from a previously created USB backup.
+- Add Restore feature - you can now restore your DigiByte wallet and/or DigiAsset Settings from a previously created USB backup.
 - You can now cancel inserting a USB stick by pressing a key
+- Change Status Monitor timers to use unix time to fix a bug where they don't get triggered correctly
+- Status monitor now displays more detail while waiting for DigiByte daemon to finish starting up
 - Version number has been bumped to reflect new features added
+- Note: Due to changes in how the Status Monitor tracks time, you may need to delete your existing diginode.settings file before use

 DigiNode Tools v0.0.9 - 2022-05-27 Test Release
 - Fixes for the DigiNode Tools version checker